pretix/pretix-docs/docs/tutorial/single-events/payment.md

 The prerequisites for this are an active Stripe merchant account and a bank account.

 pretix will automatically log payments coming in through most payment providers, including Stripe.
-An order in our shop is marked as paid as soon as Stripe records a corresponding payment.
+As soon as Stripe records a payment, pretix marks the corresponding order in our shop as paid.
-Bank transfers are the exception to that rule because the pretix software would need to monitor payments arriving at our bank account.
+Bank transfers are the exception to that rule because pretix would need to monitor payments arriving at our bank account.

 On pretix Hosted, it is possible to set up a connection to our bank account.
-On all versions of pretix, payments via bank transfer can be monitored either by manually approving them as they come in, or by regularly importing digital bank statements.
+On all versions of pretix, we can monitor payments via bank transfer either by manually approving them as they come in, or by regularly importing digital bank statements.

 <br>